out-of-a-jam-solutions/MRGen/README.rst

 ::

-  $ docker-compose exec mrgen python manage.py migrate
+  $ docker-compose exec backend python manage.py migrate

 If you already have an existing database, this command does not need to be run again unless the MRGen database configuration has changed.